CHERI-Alliance/CHERI-zephyr/CHERI-Zephyr-v2.0.0/README.md

 *The zephyr project is released under an Apache 2.0 LICENSE.*

-*This README.md file has been added to include CHERI-specific information.
-Refer to the main Zephyr README for further information.*
+*This README.md file includes CHERI-specific information.
+Refer to the main Zephyr README.rst for further information.*

-# CHERI - Zephyr - release CHERI-RISCV64-v1.0
+# CHERI - Zephyr - release v2.0.0

-This repository contains a version of Zephyr with CHERI support for CHERI-RISCV64.
-It is based on upstream Zephyr 3.5 (Commit ec031029).
+This release is a rebase version of CHERI-Zephyr v1.0.0 with a more recent upstream version of Zephyr (Commit 90a48e8, May 20, 2025 - based on Zephyr 4.1).

 CHERI-Zephyr along with the CHERI-based tool chains can be installed manually following the section on `Detailed Manual Setup` or can be built and run using Docker following the section on `Docker Setup`.